 Meet My Friend

 Put your kids in a circle and tell them to introduce their friend standing next to them.
-The kids can say what ever they want about their pal “Hi class, this is my friend the cat; she loves to swim in puddles of pudding and suck lollipops” — the crazier the better.
-That friend needs to act out exactly what their introduction says!
+The kids can say whatever they want about their pal.
+“Hi class, this is my friend the cat; she loves to swim in puddles of pudding and suck lollipops” — the crazier the better.

 Act Out A Story